retirement planning | august 19, 2024

 1. Position your investment portfolio both for today and for the future.

-If you’re close to retirement or if you're a recent retiree, you want to make sure to continue to hold a healthy allocation to stocks in your portfolio while introducing more bonds and cash as you get older.
+If you’re close to retirement or if you’re a recent retiree, you’ll want to continue holding a healthy allocation of stocks in your portfolio while introducing more bonds and cash as you get older.
 Doing so can help manage short-term volatility while also providing the growth potential necessary for a retirement that could last decades.
 Your specific allocation will depend on your risk tolerance and financial needs.

 2. Examine your expenses and develop a retirement spending strategy.